 Trade secret theft is prosecuted only upon request of the victim, unless the prosecuting authority deems there to be a special public interest in prosecution that calls for ex officio intervention.

 The available defences to a criminal charge for theft of trade secrets vary greatly depending on each individual case.
 It should be noted that, unlike in civil proceedings, there are no presumptions or rules on reversal of the burden of proof, which means that the prosecuting authority must prove all the relevant facts.
 However, the prosecuting authority may search the premises of the suspected offender and order seizures.
-This will often enable the prosecutor to prove that the offender is in possession of a foreign trade secret.
-However, if the perpetrator defends themselves by saying that he did not obtain the secret in an improper manner, or at least had no knowledge of an improper acquisition, it will often be difficult to refute.
+This will often enable the prosecutor to prove that the offender is in possession of a third party’s trade secret.
+However, if the perpetrator defends themselves by saying that they did not obtain the secret in an improper manner, or at least had no knowledge of an improper acquisition, it will often be difficult to refute.

 The victim has a relatively weak position in German criminal proceedings.
 During the preliminary proceedings, the investigation of the case is the sole responsibility of the competent law enforcement authorities, so that the injured party's possibilities for co-operation are mainly restricted to providing testimony.
 In addition, the victim has (at least in principle) the right to inspect the investigation file.
 However, if there is a suspicion of a violation of secrecy and the file contains trade secrets of the accused, an inspection will often fail due to the confidentiality interests of the accused.
 The victim has no right to be present during searches by the public prosecutor's office.

 If the main hearing takes place, the victim can join the criminal proceedings as a joint plaintiff.
-This enables themselves – at least to a certain extent – to influence the outcome of the proceedings in the form of statements, questions and motions.
+This enables them – at least to a certain extent – to influence the outcome of the proceedings in the form of statements, questions and motions.

 In spite of the growing significance of ADR in Germany, at present it is not very common in IP matters, and even less so in trade secret cases.
 However, it has to be taken into account that due to the difficulties in proving the facts and the (at least up to now) insufficient means for keeping secrets confidential, only very rarely are proceedings concerning infringements of secrets brought before the regular courts.